 The Police Foundation believes that there is a public interest in the funding of think tanks, and we are committed to transparency in this area.
 Every year our annual accounts are published on the Charity Commission website, outlining how our funds are raised and spent.

-We are extremely grateful for the generous support of all our supporters.
-Those for the year ended 30th June 2016 are listed below.
+We are extremely grateful to our generous supporters.
+Those for the year ended 30th June 2017 are listed below.

-- The Barrow Cadbury Trust: £10,000 for work on policing and young adults.
+- The Barrow Cadbury Trust: £24,000 for work on innovation and crime reduction and policing and young adults.

 Fees and sponsorship

 - The Foundation raised £8,777 from conference fees.

 - The Foundation received £48,588 in royalties from sales of our publications Roadcraft and Motorcycle Roadcraft.

 - The Foundation generated £112,689 in fee income from our courses and from consultancy services provided to CGI Ltd for work on digital justice and the National Police Chiefs’ Council for work in the governance of specialist policing capabilities.